Employee time tracking is critical to stay on top of your small business. But, what approach should you take?

 Each time they clock in or out, the time clock stamps the date and time on a time card.
 This makes time clocks more reliable than paper-and-pen time cards or sheets.

-Modern businesses use these less frequently because it can also introduce other inaccuracies.
+Modern businesses use these less frequently because they can also introduce other inaccuracies.
 For example, other employees can clock in or out for other workers.
 They can also re-stamp over an already stamped date or time on a time card.

 Time-tracking software and mobile apps